Can Tom Colicchio help fix hospital food? That’s the goal of his new fast-casual restaurant.

 “We were originally going to put ’Wichcraft in there, but we decided to do something new for the hospitals,” Colicchio said in an interview with The Washington Post.
 “My [former] ops team from ’Wichcraft, those are the ones who are running it and working on it.”

-If you recall, ‘Wichcraft was among the first chef-driven fast casuals to hit the market.
-Colicchio debuted his sandwich shop in 2003, well before David Chang opened Fuku, before José Andrés introduced Beefsteak and even before the industry used the term “fast casual” with any regularity.
+If you recall, ‘Wichcraft was among the first chef-driven fast-casuals to hit the market.
+Colicchio debuted his sandwich shop in 2003, well before David Chang opened Fuku, before José Andrés introduced Beefsteak and even before the industry used the term “fast-casual” with any regularity.
 As a pioneer in the market, Colicchio enjoyed a rush of instant success, with lines snaking out the door at ’Wichcraft.
-He also experienced the growing pains of fast casuals.
+He also experienced the growing pains of fast-casuals.
 Between the coronavirus pandemic and a naive exuberance for expansion in its early years, ’Wichcraft is now down to a single location, but with plans to grow again.

 The fast-casual business is “very different from the restaurant industry,” Colicchio said.
 “The operations are very, very different.
 The staff is different.
 Motivating the staff is very different, the way you have to source food and the way you prep things.
 It’s a very different animal even though it’s all food service.”

 Colicchio has taken those lessons to heart as he has moved forward in the fast-casual world.
 He also has turned to Dan Guaricci to serve as chief executive of Root & Sprig.
-The former president of ’Wichcraft (the one who “righted the ship,” Colicchio says), Guaricci is the brains behind Root & Sprig.
+The former president of ’Wichcraft (the one who “righted the ship,” Colicchio said), Guaricci is the brains behind Root & Sprig.
 Guaricci and his team, including several former executives with ’Wichcraft, prepared everything for Colicchio to review before launch.

 “It’s not a heavy lift for me,” Colicchio said.

 Colicchio’s introduction to hospital dining came via Cory Sullivan, a former chief of staff at Crafted Hospitality, the celebrity chef’s New York-based restaurant group.
 Sullivan is now chief operating officer at Health Hospitality Partners, which, according to Colicchio, is a driving force behind revamping hospital food.
 HHP works directly with hospital administrators to introduce healthy food options, such as Root & Sprig, into their facilities.
-The benefit to this business arrangement, says Colicchio, is that hospitals can work with just one company instead of a host of retail tenants.
+The benefit to this business arrangement, Colicchio said, is that hospitals can work with just one company instead of a host of retail tenants.

 Hospital dining, with its built-in customer base, may be a safer play for restaurateurs as their industry continues to recover from the economic battering it experienced during the pandemic.
 According to the market research firm Technomic, sales in the once-unstoppable fast-casual market dropped more than $5 billion in one year, from $59.7 billion in 2019 to $54.4 billion last year, although the firm expects revenue to grow to $61.9 billion this year.

-Root & Sprig, Colicchio says, won’t act as the food service provider for hospitals.
+Root & Sprig, Colicchio said, won’t act as the food service provider for hospitals.
 It won’t, in other words, provide in-room meals for patients, although friends and family members can bring a Root & Sprig meal to a patient’s room.
-The fast casual will, however, serve as a more nutritious option for hospital workers who have historically turned to junk food during busy shifts that frequently leave little time for full meal breaks.
+The fast-casual will, however, serve as a more nutritious option for hospital workers who have historically turned to junk food during busy shifts that frequently leave little time for full meal breaks.

 “We really want to hit a sweet price so people who work in the hospital can use it as well,” Colicchio said.
 “You have health-care workers who just don’t have healthy options in the hospital.”